DongliangLarryYi/online_course/README.md

 # Data science online course projects

-- **Bayesian statistics with rjags.R:** Data analysis with bayesian statistics in R/rjags
+- **Bayesian statistics:** Data analysis with bayesian statistics in R/rjags

 *Please contact yidongliang@gmail.com, if you have any suggestions or questions about code.*